nathanarcuri-hub/WiFiAudioProjector/README.md

 # WifiAudioProjector

-Live audio bridge from a PC to an iPhone over local WiFi.
+Live audio bridge from a PC to another device over local WiFi.

 ## Vision

-The host machine captures live system audio, publishes it on the LAN, and iPhone clients discover and play that stream through whatever output is currently connected to the phone, including AirPods and other Bluetooth headphones.
+The host machine captures live system audio, publishes it on the LAN, and receiver device's discover and play that stream through whatever output is currently connected to the receiver device, including Bluetooth headphones.

 ## For Now Scope